Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 ## Prototype Implementation

-As both mechanisms proposed by this document would need to be implemented by perl core itself, it is difficult to provide a decent prototype for as an experimental basis.
+As both these mechanisms would need to be implemented by perl core itself, it is difficult to provide a decent prototype for as an experimental basis.

 However, both parts of the mechanism are similar to existing technology currently used in [`Object::Pad`](https://metacpan.org/pod/Object::Pad) for providing third-party extension attributes.
 In `Object::Pad` the two mechanisms are conflated together - extension hooks can be provided, but must be registered with an attribute name.
 Source code that requests that attribute then gets that set of hooks attached.